archlinux/infrastructure/README.md

 #### Note about terraform

-We use terraform to provision a part of the infrastructure on hcloud.
+We use terraform in two ways:

+    1) To provision a part of the infrastructure on hcloud (and possibly other service providers in the future)
+    2) To declaratively configure applications

+For both of these, we have set up a separate terraform script.
+The reason for that is that sadly terraform can't have providers depend on other providers so we can't declaratively state that we want to configure software on a server which itself needs to be provisioned first.
+Therefore, we use a two-stage process.
+Generally speaking, scenario 1) is configured in `tf-stage1` and 2) is in `tf-stage2`.
+Maybe in the future, we can just have a single terraform script for everything but for the time being, this is what we're stuck with.

 The very first time you run terraform on your system, you'll have to init it:

-    terraform init -backend-config="conn_str=postgres://terraform:$(misc/get_key.py group_vars/all/vault_terraform.yml vault_terraform_db_password)@state.archlinux.org"
+    terraform init -backend-config="conn_str=postgres://terraform:$(../misc/get_key.py group_vars/all/vault_terraform.yml vault_terraform_db_password)@state.archlinux.org"

-After making changes to the infrastructure in `archlinux.fg`, run
+After making changes to the infrastructure in `tf-stage1/archlinux.fg`, run

+    cd tf-stage1
     terraform plan

 This will show you planned changes between the current infrastructure and the desired infrastructure.